himmAllRight/himmAllRight-source/content/post/automated-nativefier-app-builds.md

 The first, and argualy most important step I take, is creating a [desktop entity](https://specifications.freedesktop.org/desktop-entry-spec/desktop-entry-spec-latest.html) for each nativefier build.
-A desktop entity defines an application in Gnome and KDE Plasma environments, allowing it to show up in menus and launchers.
-Defining an entity for the nativefier builds tells the system to to treat the build as a normal application, which is what the want.
+A desktop entity defines an application in Gnome and KDE Plasma desktop environments, allowing it to show up in menus and launchers.
+Defining an entity for the nativefier builds tells the system to to treat the build as a normal application, which is what we want.

 #### Icons

-The second action I've started doing more recently is making sure that I use proper icons when I *run* nativefier.
-I already needed the icon for creating the desktop entity, but I noticed the icon used once the app was running often didn't match the one defined in the desktop file.
-This extra step resolved this issue and helps make everything look more cohesive.
+The second action I've started doing is making sure that I use proper icons when I *run* nativefier.
+I already needed the icon for creating the desktop entity, but I noticed the icon displayed in the running app often didn't match the one defined in the desktop file.
+This extra step resolves this issue and helps make everything look more cohesive.

-### How I usually create them
+### How I *usually* create nativefier builds

 <center>
 <a href="../../img/posts/automated-nativefier-app-builds/desktop-app-edit.png"><img alt="Coping to a new computer often requires editing all the application files" src="../../img/posts/automated-nativefier-app-builds/desktop-app-edit.png" style="max-width: